McBlankenburg/VirtualTourism-UW-Library/README.md

-# VirtualTourism-UW-Library
+## Description

-VirtualTour app to virtual visit and learn about university of warsaw library
+Mobile application for a virtual tour of the library facility of the University of Warsaw.